How to Choose a Good Backpack

 For capacity, manufacturers usually measure capacity in litres.
 Backpackers travelling New Zealand for a few months choose a backpack somewhere between 40 and 80 litres.
 Again it’s best to go in-store to see the size of the backpack for yourself.
 You don’t want something ridiculously big that you will topple over.

 What features does a good backpack have?

-- Back support frame.
-You can either get internal frames, which are support rods built into the backpack, or an external one, which is usually an arched plastic framesheet.
+You can either get internal frames, which are support rods built into the backpack, or an external one, which is usually an arched plastic frame sheet.
 The latter gives a backpack suspension making it more comfortable to when walking with the backpack.
 It also allows air to get down your back, so you don’t have to get too sweaty.

-- Lockable zips.
 Not that anyone is likely to break into your backpack while in a hostel, but it’s always smart to lock your bag when going to the airport.
-Make sure each compartment has 2 zips to padlock together.
+Make sure each compartment has two zips to padlock together.

 Want more from packing?

 Activities in Paraparaumu and Paraparaumu Beach.
 As the main hub of the [...]

 Where to find cheap accommodation in Whangarei.
 After a day of diving, [...]

 What are the best hiking boots for New Zealand?
 Hiking: it’s the […]

 It’s time to redeem yourself!
 If you’ve left your friends and family […]